The Ray 'O Death 803.11b radio antenna

 I cut the flashing into strips 6.1 cm long and about 1 cm thick.
 I cut out about 20 such pieces and scattered them at random about the property and inside the house roof space.
 My thoughts were that multiple scattering centres would be provided, think of "passive repeaters".
 Would the resultant multipath signal reflections render the idea void ?

 The result was that I now have a reliable full speed wireless lan network connection inside the shed, via a microwave path that is clearly NOT line of site. iwconfig reports 11mb/s connections where previously only 1mb/s connections were possible.
 I do not posses equipment for measuring field strength at this wavelength but with the existence of more possible paths, and the non linear capture effect in digital radios, the dominant path would prevail.
-If the "dB" measurement that some rarer WAP cards can return are to be beleived at all, then I had improved the average signal strength by maybe 3 to 5 dB.
+If the "dB" measurement that some rarer WAP cards can return are to be beleived at all, then I had improved the average signal strength by maybe 3 to 5 dB which for WiFi connections can make the differance of having or not having a link.

 Material is not critical, but common sense would suggest copper or aluminium, I used zinc plated steel strip only because that was the material at hand.